Roblox/avatar/README.md

 # Avatar
-This repository contains Roblox Avatar templates and assets made available to our external developers.
-Please, refer to the LICENSE file for usage terms and conditions.
+This repository contains Roblox Avatar templates, rigs, model assets and place files made available to our developer community.
+Please, provide feedback using the Resources category in the DevForum.

+Usage terms and conditions apply as described in the LICENSE.md file.